-RE: Renewal Of Waste Discharge Requirements (NPDES No. CA0084727) for Tuolumne Utilities District Sonora Regional Wastewater Treatment Plant, Jamestown Sanitary District Wastewater Treatment Plant, Tuolumne County
+Petitioner seeks review of Order No. R5-2008-0162, Waste Discharge Requirements (NPDES No. CA0084727) for the Tuolumne Utilities District Sonora Regional Wastewater Treatment Plant and Jamestown Sanitary District Jamestown Wastewater Treatment Plant.
+A copy of the adopted Order is attached as Attachment No. 1.